Army clears protesters, fires warning shots in Burkina Faso

 Washington can freeze military cooperation with Burkina Faso if it deems a coup has taken place.

-(Additional reporting by Mathieu Bonkougou,; Writing by Emma Farge, editing by Gareth Jones)
+(Additional reporting by Mathieu Bonkougou,; Writing by Emma Farge; Editing by Gareth Jones and Eric Walsh)